thegoddysmart/skills-github-pages/index.md

 ---
-title: Welcome to My GitHub Page
+Welcome to My GitHub Page
 ---

-# Hello, World! 🌍
+# Hello, chvmps! 🌍

 Welcome to my GitHub Pages site.
 I'm **Godfred Awudi**, and this is a place where I share my projects, ideas, and portfolio.